satadal7/ProcessPipeline/README.md

 - When overriding environment variables, it is recommended that you include basic environment variables such as `SystemRoot`, etc.

+# Implementation Assumptions

+This library assumes that the underlying implementation has the following characteristics:

+- *nix
+    - The inner value of a SafeFileHandle is a file descriptor.
+    - The inner value of a SafeProcessHandle is a process id.

 # Examples

 See [ProcessPipeline.Example](src/ProcessPipeline.Example/) (not yet) for more examples.